Differential Brauer Monoids: Brauer Monoids

+Since matrix rings are a special case of endomorphism rings of projective modules, fine Brauer equivalence implies Brauer equivalence, so we have a surjection $Br^*(R) \to Br(R)$; this is a group homomorphism with an identifiable kernel.

-\begin{proposition} The Brauer monoid $Br^*(R)$ is a group.
+\begin{proposition} The Brauer monoid $BM(R)=Br^*(R)$ is a group.
 The group homomorphism $Br^*(R) \to Br(R)$ is surjective with kernel $ME(R)/MM(R)$.
 In particular, the latter is a group. \end{proposition}

 The proof of the proposition will use the fact, already mentioned, that an Azumaya $R$ algebra $A$ is a tensor factor of a matrix algebra.
-This follows from Bass's Theorem, \cite[Proposition 4.6, p.
-476]{b2}, that if $P$ is a faithful finitely generated projective $R$ module then there is a faithful finitely generated projective $R$ module $Q$ such that $P \otimes Q$ is free: $A$ is a subalgebra and tensor factor of $\text{End}_R(A)$ by left multiplications and since $A$ is faithful and finitely generated projective as an $R$ module there is a $Q$ as above, and then $\text{End}_R(A) \otimes \text{End}_R(Q)$ is a matrix algebra,

-\begin{proof} As remarked above, the invertible elements of $Br^*(R)$ are the classes of the Azumaya algebras $A$ for which there exists an Azumaya algebra $B$ and matrix algebras $M_1$ and $M_2$ such that $A \otimes B \otimes M_1$ is isomorhpic to $M_2$.
+\begin{proof} As remarked above, the invertible elements of $Br^*(R)$ are the classes of the Azumaya algebras $A$ for which there exists an Azumaya algebra $B$ and matrix algebras $M_1$ and $M_2$ such that $A \otimes B \otimes M_1$ is isomorphic to $M_2$.
 Since any Azumaya algebra is a tensor factor of a matrix algebra, this condition holds.
 Thus $Br^*(R)$ is a group.
+If the Azumaya algebra $A$ is the endomorphism ring of a projective module $P$, by the theorem of Bass previously quoted there is a projective module $Q$ such that, if $B$ denotes the endomorphism ring of $Q$, $A \otimes_R B$ is a matrix ring.
+So the class of $B$ is the inverse of the class of $A$ in $Br^*(R)$.
+This shows that $ME(R)/MM(R)$ is a subgroup of $MA(R)/MM(R)=Br^*(R)$.
 Since matrix algebras are trivial in the Brauer group, the monoid surjection $MA(R) \to Br(R)$ factors through $Br^*(R)$.
-Suppose $A$ in $MA(R)$ represents a class in $Br^*(R)$ which goes to the identity in $Br(R)$.
+Suppose the Azumaya algebra $A$'s isomorphism class in $MA(R)$ maps to a class in $Br^*(R)$ which goes to the identity in $Br(R)$.
 That is, suppose the class of $A$ is trivial in the Brauer group of $R$.
-Then $A$ is the endomorphism ring of a projective, and hence lies in $ME(R)$.
+Then $A$ is the endomorphism ring of a projective, and so its isomorphism class in $MA(R)$ lies in $ME(R)$.
 It follows that $ME(R)/MM(R)$ is the kernel. \end{proof}

 Proposition \ref{Brauermonoid} shows that the Brauer monoid of a commutative ring differs from the Brauer group of the ring by an identifiable subgroup.
 If this subgroup is trivial, then $Br^*(R)$ and $Br(R)$ coincide.
 To describe this situation, we introduce some terminology: